Congratulations - you have completed .

 Question 13 Explanation:

-Judge’s opinions come after a decision has been rendered by the court.
-In the decision, the judge reviews the key components of the case, assesses the laws that were pertinent to the case, and gives a rationale for the outcome.
+A judge’s opinion comes after a decision has been rendered by the court.
+In the decision, the judge reviews the key components of the case, assesses the pertinent laws, and gives justification for the outcome.
 Judges often use their opinions to set the tone for how strong or weak a precedent the case has set in regards to the laws in question.

 How long do federal judges serve?

 Until age 65

 Federal judgeships are lifetime appointments.
 The only way a federal judge loses his or her seat is by retirement, death, or formal removal by congressional impeachment.
 This is why candidates for federal judgeships are usually carefully vetted and scrutinized before being nominated and approved.